Follow Jennifer's Oily Journey on Her Health & Wellness Blog

 Photosensitivity: Certain essential oils especially citrus oils are photosensitive.
 This means they absorb sunlight or radiant energy more intensely than your skin naturally would.
 This is a reaction to a substance applied to the skin that occurs only in the presence of UV light -- sunlight or artificial lights.

-Allergies: If you know you are allergic to a certain plant or oil, it probably isn’t a wise decision to use that oil.
+Allergies: Yes you can be allergic to an essential oil despite popular myths saying otherwise.
+If you know you are allergic to a certain plant or oil, it probably isn’t a wise decision to use that oil.
 Now this doesn’t necessarily hold true for everyone and every oil.
 Due to the distillation process, proteins (what usually causes an allergic reaction) are generally absent from the essential oil minimizing the chance of allergic reactions.
 The essential oil of a plant may come from a different portion than what triggers an allergic reaction for a specific individual.
 For example, lemon oil is obtained from the rind and not the flesh of the fruit.
 Some people may be allergic to lemon no matter what, but others may have no reaction to the essential oil because it comes from a different part of the plant.
 If you know you have an allergy to a certain plant but are wanting to try the essential oil, consult with your doctor before testing a small amount on a non sensitive part of your body. **Be aware that some oils and blends contain nut oils.
 You can always contact the essential oil company directly for an up-to-date ingredients list of any product.

 Medical conditions: It is always advised to consult a medical professional before starting any essential oils routine, especially if you have been diagnosed with a medical condition, are taking any prescription medications, or have concerns about your health.
 The information provided on our site is not intended to replace the advice of your doctor or diagnose any medical condition.
 Treat essential oils with the care and respect they deserve and exercise your best judgment when using them for a safe, effective experience!